mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ORM: **Object-Relational Mapping**.
 Mappingg a java entity to SQL database table.

-JPA-based applications use an implementation of EntityManagerFactory to get an instance of an EntityManager.
+JPA-based applications use an implementation of `EntityManagerFactory` to get an instance of an EntityManager.
 The JPA specification defines **two** kinds of entity managers:

 1. **Application-managed** — Entity managers are created when an application directly requests one from an entity manager factory.
-This type of entity manager is most appropriate for use in standalone applications that don’t run in a Java EE container.
+This type of entity manager is most appropriate for use in standalone applications that **don’t run in a Java EE container**.

 2. **Container-managed** — Entity managers are created and managed by a Java EE container.
 The application doesn’t interact with the entity manager factory at all.
 Instead, entity managers are obtained directly through injection or from JNDI.
-The container is responsible for configuring the entity manager factories.
-This type of entity manager is most appropriate for use by a Java EE container that wants to maintain some control over JPA configuration beyond what’s specified in persistence.xml.
+The **container is responsible for configuring the entity manager factories**.
+This type of entity manager is most appropriate for use by a Java EE container that wants to maintain some control over JPA configuration beyond what’s specified in `persistence.xml`.

 Both kinds of entity manager implement the same `EntityManager` interface.